johnwunder/cti-whittler/README.md

 Relationships can be defined in two ways: first, an integer with the 0-based index of the target.
 Second, a string with the name of the target (obviously requires names to be unique, otherwise it'll just target the first one).
 Relationships include both the `relationship` object (`source_ref`, `target_ref`) as well as any properties ending in `_ref`.

+## Firebase Configuration

+The application supports an optional storage mechanism via Firebase.
+To enable it, simply set the appropriate configuration parameters in your `environment.ts` file (see [here](https://github.com/angular/angularfire2/blob/master/docs/1-install-and-setup.md)).
+If the Firebase configuration is set, it will be used and storage will be allowed.
+If not, the UI for storage will be hidden and the app will otherwise work as expected.

 ## Development
 I was learning Angular 2 during this so please ignore all of my terrible coding practices.
 I clearly have no idea what I'm doing.